Explorason is now nine years old. For nine Christmases, Santa has played a big part in the fun of the festive season and our family Christmas.

 Have you ever wondered about the red jacket with the white fur trim?
 Interestingly we were in a traditional Turkish restaurant and there hung an Ottoman jacket – and guess what it looked just like – a Santa jacket!

 After he died, he was given Sainthood by the church.

 Upon his death, a memorial was erected in the town of Demre.

 So here we visit the Church of Saint Nicholas in Demre.

 It is being restored, and there is no way to photograph the outside, and hard to take photos internally with flash restrictions.

 Near the entrance is a carved casket.
 Many pieces of paper are thrown onto the casket.
 The guide says it is mainly Russians who visit, as they believe they will get their wishes granted of what they write on the paper.
 A bit like a Christmas List I guess!

 Saint Nicholas also became the patron saint of sailors but more specifically of children.

-They say he would also be remembered for giving them nuts, fruit and sweets for good behaviour.
+They say he would also be remembered for giving them nuts, fruit, and sweets for good behavior.